Most internet users are familiar with avatars.

 - Avatar ratings filter.

-To manage how your Gravatar is used, log into your WP dashboard and go to the Settings > Discussion administration panel …
+To manage how your Gravatar is used, log into your WP admin area and go to the Settings > Discussion area …

 Scroll down to the Avatars section …

-- Avatar Display: Here you can specify whether to show Gravatars or not.
+- Avatar Display: Here you can toggle Gravatars on and off.

-- Maximum Rating: When users create a profile on Gravatar, they are given the opportunity to give their Gravatar a rating (i.e. G, PG, R, X) based on its appropriateness.
-Here you can select the maximum rating you will allow on your site.
+- Maximum Rating: When users create a profile on Gravatar, they are given the opportunity to give their Gravatar a rating (i.e. G, PG, R, X) based on appropriateness.
+Here you can choose the maximum rating you will allow on your site.

 - Default Avatar: WordPress allows you to select what type of image you would like to display when users do not have a Gravatar account.
 Selecting one of the generated icons gives users a default avatar.
-Generated icons link the email of the user to an auto-generated image.
-Now, every time that person posts on your site, the same image will display next to their name.
+Generated icons link the email of the commenter to an auto-generated image.
+Now, every time that commenter posts on your site, they will have the same image next to their name.

-By default, Gravatar images display at a fixed size.
-To customize the default image size, you would need to edit code in your template files.
+By default, WordPress displays Gravatar images at a fixed size.
+To change the default WordPress Gravatar size, you would need to edit code in your template files.

-Also, many additional WordPress plugins have been developed to extend the use of Gravatars.
-These are available inside your dashboard by searching for the keyword gravatar …
+Also, a number of WordPress plugins have been developed to extend the use of Gravatars.
+These are available inside your dashboard by typing in ”gravatar” inside the plugin search field …

 (Search for gravatar-enhancing plugins inside your WordPress plugin dashboard)